Actions of monoidal categories and representations of Cartan type Lie algebras: Action of monoidal categories arising from Lie-Rinehart algebras and Leibniz pairs

 and an ${A}$-module homomorphism $\pr:\D({M})\lon \Der_\K({A})$ by $\pr(D,\sigma)=\sigma$ for all $(D,\sigma)\in\D({M})$.
 Then $({A},\D({M}),[\cdot,\cdot]_C,\alpha=\pr)$ is a Lie-Rinehart algebra. } \end{ex}

 \begin{rmk} Let ${M}$ be an ${A}$-module.
 It is straightforward to see that we have a semidirect product commutative associative algebra $A\ltimes M$, where the multiplication is given by

 Then $(D,\sigma)$ is a first order differential operator on $M$ if and only if $(\sigma,D)$ is a derivation on the commutative associative algebra $A\ltimes M$.
-This result is the algebraic counterpart of the fact that a first order differential operator on a vector bundle $E$ can be viewed as a linear vector field on the dual bundle $E^*$. \end{rmk}
+This result is the algebraic counterpart of the fact that a first order differential operator on a vector bundle $E$ can be viewed as a linear vector field on the dual bundle $E^*$.
+In fact, functions on the vector bundle $E^*\to N$ are generated by $C^\infty(N)$ and $\Gamma(E)$, while the latter are fibre linear functions on $E^*$.
+Since a first order differential operator maps a fibre linear function to a fibre linear function, so it is viewed as a linear vector field on $E^*.$ \end{rmk}

 \begin{defi} \begin{itemize} \item[\rm(i)] Let $({A},\L,[\cdot,\cdot]_\L,\alpha)$ and $({A},\L',[\cdot,\cdot]_{\L'},\alpha')$ be Lie-Rinehart algebras.
 A {\bf Lie-Rinehart weak homomorphism} is a $\K$-Lie algebra homomorphism $f:\L \to \L'$ such that $\alpha'\circ f=\alpha$.